JesseTrainee/spotify-stats/README.md

 # spotify-stats
-The goal of this project is to create a data analysis of my Spotify.
+The goal of this project is to create a data analysis of Spotify.

 Stack
 - Python;